BradleyCulley/bradleyculley.github.io/_posts/2024-11-10-seven-weeks-in-wheeling.md

     Perhaps the sleekest building in Wheeling is the headquarters of a health insurance company.
     Can't make this stuff up.
     It's surrounded by a 7-or-so-foot-high metal fence.
-    Inside the fence are well-kept grounds with astroturf-like grass and stone-walled terraces.
+    Inside the fence are well-kept grounds with Astroturf-like grass and stone-walled terraces.
 </p>

 <br/>